10 Notable Facts About Vampire Squids

 Vampyronassa rhodanica (extinct vampire squid) pyritized fossil from the Callovian (middle Jurassic) Voulte-sur-Rhône or Voulte sur Rhône in France.
 It also features a shrimp behind it (possibly Aeger brevirostris) and the bivalve Bositra buchii above.

-fossils that date back over 200 million years.
+Vampire squids are almost identical to fossils that date back over 200 million years.

-4. Vampire Squids Have Incredibly Large Eyes
+4. Vampire Squid Have Incredibly Large Eyes

 A Vampire Squid (Vampyroteuthis infernalis) drawn by Carl Chun, 1911